OFFISHIAL

 Farmed fish are protected under welfare legislation in Scotland.
 The legislation includes The Animal Health and Welfare (Scotland) Act 2006, which prohibits farmed fish from experiencing unnecessary suffering and requires that the keeper of the fish must meet their welfare needs, such as a suitable environment.
 They are also protected under The Welfare of Animals at the Time of Killing (Scotland) Regulations 2012, which provides that animals are spared any avoidable pain, distress or suffering during their killing and related operations.

-Despite these legal protections, a lack of official guidance explaining what they mean and how to meet them can create a plethora of confusion with industry unsure of what their legal responsibilities are.
+Despite these legal protections, a lack of official guidance explaining what they mean and how to meet them has created a plethora of confusion with industry unsure of what their legal responsibilities are.
 Instead the industry largely regulates itself via the Code of Good Practice.
 The Code of Good Practice claims to safeguard welfare, yet is silent on how to meet the specific legal requirements.

 Multiple investigations on farms have revealed a range of health and welfare issues, such as disease, deformities, painful sea lice infestations and excruciating boredom from swimming endlessly in cramped, barren cages.